-A four-day summer school equipping life scientists with the practical skills to apply machine learning to their own data.
+A four-day summer school equipping life scientists with the practical skills to apply machine learning across real biological datasets.

-This four-day summer school equips life scientists with the practical skills to apply machine learning to their own data.
-Mornings cover the methodological foundations — supervised and unsupervised learning, model evaluation, and the pitfalls specific to biological datasets.
-Afternoons are spent in hands-on coding sessions working with realistic biological problems.
+This four-day summer school equips life scientists with the practical skills to apply machine learning across real biological datasets.
+Mornings cover the methodological foundations — supervised and unsupervised learning, model evaluation, and the pitfalls specific to biological data.
+Afternoons are spent in hands-on coding sessions working with curated datasets — the Palmer Penguins, synthetic gene-expression data, and a microbiome dataset.

 The programme includes a one-day mini-symposium on Wednesday in which researchers present current applications of machine learning in biological and biomedical research, providing context for how the methods covered translate into ongoing science.